Updated by me 1st June 2017

 Dawlish 2 Exeter United 0

 In those days, many of the clubs were from church and school origins such as St Lukes, and the local military bases.
-Gradually clubs formed in the city centre and the surrounding towns and villages as transport improved.
+Gradually clubs formed in the city centre and the surrounding towns and villages as transport improved, and there was a surge of new clubs after the first world war.

-The Premier division did not kick in until 1921 just after the First world war Friernhay being the first champions, and locally there were several smaller leagues formed including the Exeter & Victory League.
+The Premier division did not kick in until 1921 Friernhay being the first champions, and locally there were several smaller leagues formed including the Exeter & Victory League.

 Around 1930 the League became the Exeter & District League in a merger with the East Devon & Exeter Victory League and that continued until after the 2nd World war when other Leagues such as the Tiverton & District League, the Ottery & District League and the Axe Vale League disbanded and most of their teams came in.